Georgia Hunting License: Cost, Requirements & How to Apply

 License Type Resident Non-Resident Duration Notes

-Resident Sportsman's License $65.00 1 year All hunting + fishing privileges
+Annual Sportsman's License $65.00 $400.00 1 year Broad annual hunting and fishing package; confirm included privileges in the official cart.

 Hunter Education Requirements